acoustic-content-samples/wchtools-cli/README.md

 After you disable auto-publishing, you may either invoke a publish manually with "wchtools publish -v"  or you may re-enable auto-publishing again using the above steps and changing the "autoPublishEnabled" value back to true, before making your final updates to the assets and content.

 #### Logging
-  The Watson Content Hub public APIs that the wchtools CLI utility uses, provides server side logging.
-The server side logging aids customer support in helping you diagnose an issue if problems occur when you use Watson Content Hub from the authoring UI or the command line tools.
+  The Acoustic Content public APIs that the wchtools CLI utility uses, provides server side logging.
+The server side logging aids customer support in helping you diagnose an issue if problems occur when you use Acoustic Content from the authoring UI or the command line tools.
 The wchtools creates 2 log files locally, in the current directory to aid you the user to identify causes of issues that you can fix.
 For example, an issue in the artifacts you're trying to push.

      - wchtools-cli.log - Contains command log, for commands run through wchtools.
-     - wchtools-api.log - Contains errors, if any, encountered while you ran commands against Watson Content Hub authoring and publishing services.
+     - wchtools-api.log - Contains errors, if any, encountered while you ran commands against Acoustic Content authoring and publishing services.

   Using the -v or --verbose option with wchtools commands, logs additional information about the status of the command and any error information to the output console while the command is running.